devskrate/testwork/_posts/2020-06-28-best-flagship-killer.md

 categories: [ Tech, Android,]
 image: https://github.com/devskrate/assets/blob/master/blog-banners/best-flagship-2020-q1.jpg
 optimized_image: https://github.com/devskrate/assets/blob/master/blog-banners/best-flagship-2020-q1-opt.jpg
-tags: [Flagship Killer, OnePlus, Realme ,iQOO ,]
+tags: [Flagship Killer, OnePlus, Realme ,iQOO]
 ---

 The Flagship killer are the ones that have flagship specs with a lesser price tag to go with.
 Today's contender's for the best flagship killers are **One Plus 8, Realme X50 Pro, and Vivo's iQOO 3**.
 We haven't included the Poco F2 pro because it didn't release in India yet.
 Let's find out what suits you the best.